azureholic/msgraph-samples/README.md

 ### Prerequisites

-You will have to have permissions on your Azure AD to be able to give Admin Consent for API Access Create an app registration in your Azure AD and generate a Secret (make sure to copy the secret as it will only be showed once).
+You will have to have permissions on your Azure AD to be able to Grant Admin Consent for API Access.

+Create an app registration in your Azure AD and generate a Secret (make sure to copy the secret as it will only be showed once).

 On the API Permissions blade, add Application Permissions for the MS Graph for these scopes